 If both the Principal Investigator and the Office of Sponsored Programs find the award document acceptable, the Office of Sponsored Programs secures the signature of the President, the only person authorized to accept such awards/contracts for Huston-Tillotson University.
-If/when the award document has also been signed by the sponsor; the document is considered to be fully executed and is forwarded to the Department of Administration and Finance.
+If/when the award document has also been signed by the sponsor; the document is considered to be fully executed and is forwarded to the Business Office.